 • stimulate improvement in the delivery and quality of medical care and public health interventions

-All too often, populations in crisis are excluded from contributing to the generation of evidence, and from the benefits of research.
-MSF Scientific Day is an opportunity to challenge that.
+All too often, populations in crisis are excluded from generating evidence and from reaping the benefits of research.
+MSF Scientific Day offers a space to challenge that exclusion and reframe the research agenda to be more inclusive and equitable.

 Sign up to our mailing list to stay up to date on all the latest news: